 Ability to provide consultation regarding mental health to faculty, staff, parents, partners and friends of students.

-Ability to initiate, establish, and foster communication and teamwork by maintaining a positive, cooperative, productive work atmosphere in and outside the University with the ability to establish and maintain effective working relationships within a diverse population and with those from various cultural backgrounds.
+Ability to initiate, establish, and foster communication and teamwork by maintaining a positive, cooperative, productive work atmosphere with the ability to establish and maintain effective working relationships within a diverse population and with those from various cultural backgrounds.

 Excellent communication skills including the ability to effectively communicate information in a clear and understandable manner, both verbally and in writing.